bixb922/crank-organ/doc-software/README.md

 These controls regulate playback speed.
 Even if there is no crank sensor, you can vary the tempo with the two buttons left and right to the indicator bar.
 If there is a crank sensor, and "Tempo follows crank", then the crank determines playback speed.

-Touching the Touchpad while the crank is stopped moves to the next tune.
+Touching the Touchpad or start button while the crank is stopped moves to the next tune.
+This is equivalent to the "Next" button on the Performance page.

 Crank info shows only if crank is defined in the Pinout page.